Topological Characterization of Consensus in Distributed Systems: Applications

 \section{Applications}

-In this section, we will apply our various topological characterizations of consensus solvability to particular classes of examples.
-We start in Section~\ref{sec:bivalence} with the broad class of message adversaries that have been shown, or can be shown, to make consensus impossible by means of bivalence proofs.
-We the proceed with a complete characterization of consensus solvability the class of compact message adversaries in Section~\ref{sec:closed}.
-A characterization for the class of non-compact message adversaries will be provided in Section~\ref{sec:nonclosed}.
+In this section, we will apply our topological characterizations of consensus solvability to several different examples.
+Apart from providing a topological explanation of bivalence proofs (\cref{sec:bivalence}) and folklore results for synchronous consensus under general omission faults (\cref{sec:generalomissions}), we will provide a novel characterization of condition-based asynchronous consensus~\cite{MRR03:JACM} with strong validity (\cref{sec:conditionconsensus}), a complete characterization of consensus solvability for dynamic networks with both closed (\cref{sec:closed}) and non-closed (\cref{sec:nonclosed}) message adversaries, and a consensus algorithm for asynchronous systems with weak timely links that does not rely on an implementation of the $\Omega$ failure detector (\cref{sec:WTL}).

-\subsection{Bivalence-based Impossibilities}
+\subsection{Bivalence-based impossibilities}

-Our topological results shed some new light on the now standard technique of bivalence-based impossibility proofs introduced in the celebrated FLP paper \cite{FLP85}, which have been generalized in \cite{MR02} and used in many different contexts: Our results reveal that the forever bivalent executions constructed inductively in bivalence proofs such as \cite{SW89,SWK09} and \cite{BRSSW18:TCS,WSS19:DC} are just the common limit of two infinite sequence of executions $\alpha_0,\alpha_1,\dots$ all contained in, say, $\Gamma(0)$ and $\beta_0,\beta_1,\dots$ all contained in $\Gamma(1)$ that have a common limit $\alpha_k\to\hat{\alpha}$ and $\beta_k\to\hat{\beta}$ in some $\{p\}$-view topology with $d_{\{p\}}(\hat{\alpha},\hat{\beta})=0$.
+Our topological results shed some new light on the now standard technique of bivalence-based impossibility proofs introduced in the celebrated FLP paper~\cite{FLP85}, which have been generalized~\cite{MR02} and used in many different contexts: Our results reveal that the forever bivalent executions constructed inductively in bivalence proofs \cite{SW89,SWK09,BRSSW18:TCS,WSS19:DC} are just the common limit of two infinite sequence of executions $\alpha_0,\alpha_1,\dots$ in the $0$-decision set $\Sigma_0$ and $\beta_0,\beta_1,\dots$ in the $1$-decision set $\Sigma_1$.

-More specifically, what is common to these proofs is that one shows that, for any consensus algorithm, there is an admissible forever bivalent run.
+More specifically, what is common to these proofs is that one shows that, for any consensus algorithm, there is an admissible forever bivalent execution~$\gamma$.
 This is usually done inductively, by showing that there is a bivalent initial configuration and that, given a bivalent configuration $C^{t-1}$ at the end of round $t-1$, there is a 1-round extension leading to a bivalent configuration $C^t$ at the end of round $t$.
-By definition, bivalence of $C^t$ means that there are two admissible executions $\alpha_t$ with decision value 0 and $\beta_t$ with decision value 1 starting out from $C^t$, i.e., having a common prefix that leads to $C^t$.
-Consequently, their distance, in any $\{p\}$-view topology, satisfies $d_{\{p\}}(\alpha_t,\beta_t) < 2^{-t}$.
-Note that this is also true for the more general concept of a bipotent configuration $C^t$, as introduced in \cite{MR02}.
+By definition, bivalence of $C^t$ means that there are two admissible executions $\alpha_t$ with decision value~$0$ and $\beta_t$ with decision value~$1$ starting out from $C^t$, i.e., having a common prefix that leads to $C^t$.
+Consequently, their distance satisfies $\dnonunif(\alpha_t,\gamma) < 2^{-t}$ and $\dnonunif(\beta_t,\gamma) < 2^{-t}$.
+But then closedness of~$\Sigma_0$ and~$\Sigma_1$ implies that $\gamma\in\Sigma_0\cap \Sigma_1$, a contradiction to their disjointness.